Influencers (film): Development

 With Influencers, I wanted to revisit the themes of control and illusion, but from a new angle — one that's more seductive, more dangerous, and more unhinged.
 It's a film that plays with perception.
 Fans of Influencer will feel something familiar beneath the surface, but the real fun is discovering just how deep those connections run.

 Filming

-Filming took place in Bali, Canada, and France in 2024.
+Filming took place in Bali, Canada, and France over four months in 2024 with a small crew of 15 people.